 Expansion Plans

-Following the recent announcement of Brazil’s Emergency Thermal Generation Program, demand for natural gas is expected to expand more rapidly than anticipated at the time the BBPL was initiated.
+Following the recent announcement of Brazil’s Emergency Thermal Generation Program demand for natural gas is expected to expand more rapidly than anticipated at the time the BBPL was initiated.
 If all the approved Emergency Plant capacity is built as proposed, demand for natural gas from the power sector alone should exceed 75 MMcmd, which is the high end of Petrobrás’s demand forecast for the Brazilian market in 2005.
-Enron’s natural gas LDCs are also predicting much stronger growth from the residential, commercial and industrial sectors than Petrobrás.
+Enron’s natural gas LDCs (described in Section IV) are also predicting much stronger growth from the residential, commercial and industrial sectors than Petrobrás.

 Three principal sources of supply are expected to meet this increased demand: